Diplomatic history of World War II: Iran (Persia)

 In 1939 the ruler of Iran was Reza Shah.
-He was a modernizer who had little use for traditional religion, but collaborated with the Germans.
+He was a modernizer who had little use for traditional religion but collaborated with the Germans.
 Iran proclaimed neutrality when the war began in 1939.
 British and Soviet forces occupied Iran in August 1941, deposed the Shah, and installed his son Mohammad Reza Shah Pahlavi.
 Iran, with a largely rural population of 13 million, had oil wells and became a major route for shipping military supplies from the US to the Soviet Union.

-At the Tehran Conference of 1943, Stalin, Roosevelt and Churchill issued the Tehran Declaration that guaranteed the postwar independence and boundaries of Iran.
-However, when the war actually ended, Soviet troops stationed in northwestern Iran not only refused to withdraw but backed revolts that established short-lived, pro-Soviet separatist national states in the northern regions of Azerbaijan and Iranian Kurdistan, the Azerbaijan People's Government and the Republic of Kurdistan respectively, in late 1945.
+At the Tehran Conference of 1943, Stalin, Roosevelt, and Churchill issued the Tehran Declaration that guaranteed the postwar independence and boundaries of Iran.
+However, when the war ended, Soviet troops stationed in northwestern Iran not only refused to withdraw but backed revolts that established short-lived, pro-Soviet separatist national states in the northern regions of Azerbaijan and Iranian Kurdistan, the Azerbaijan People's Government and the Republic of Kurdistan respectively, in late 1945.
 Soviet troops did not withdraw from Iran proper until May 1946 after receiving a promise of oil concessions.
 The Soviet republics in the north were soon overthrown and the oil concessions were revoked.